 Results.
 Table 2 presents the results of the Trivia Creative Writing task.
 The key observations are as follows: (1) Chain-of-Thought (CoT) does not outperform Standard prompting, indicating that CoT is ineffective in eliciting an LLM's knowledge abilities.
-Qualitative examples in Figure 5 and 11 illustrate that although CoT generates reasonable plans for task resolution, the final generation still contains factual errors and hallucinations.
-(2) Self-Refine only brings marginal improvements over iterations.
-(3) SPP outperforms all baselines significantly.
-The improvement is more pronounced in the N=10 setting compared to N=5 (10%) vs. 7%), suggesting that Solo Performance Prompting is particularly beneficial when the task requires incorporating knowledge from numerous domains.
+Qualitative examples in Figure 6 and 10 illustrate that although CoT generates reasonable plans for task resolution, the final generation still contains factual errors and hallucinations.
+(2) SPP outperforms both Standard and CoT prompting significantly.
+The improvement is more pronounced in the N = 10 setting compared to N = 5 (10% vs. 7%), suggesting that Solo Performance Prompting is particularly beneficial when the task requires incorporating knowledge from numerous domains.